stephtowch/stephtowch.github.io/content/post/2025-04-P3/index.md

 💭 What’s your go-to *“productive”* procrastination technique?

-Follow me on [LinkedIn](https://www.linkedin.com/in/stephanie-towch-4b2549206/) for my reflections from the PhD life and updates on my research.
+Let me know on [LinkedIn](https://www.linkedin.com/in/stephanie-towch-4b2549206/) and for updates on my research.